THE CHARLBURY SOCIETY

 The Society organises a series of monthly meetings each season.
 These start in October and run through to the following May.
 Meetings are normally held in the Memorial Hall at 8.00 pm (AGM 7.30 pm) on the second Friday of each month.
 This year's season includes talks on women's suffrage (marking the one hundredth anniversary of women getting the vote for the first time), maps, Oxfordshire's military heritage, and our local milestones.

 Members and under 18s free.
 Non-members £3

-12 April Derek Turner 'History and Conservation of Oxfordshire Milestones'
+12 April Derek Turner 'The history and conservation of Oxfordshire's milestones'

-10 May Celia Haddon 'The First-ever English Olimpicks'
+10 May Celia Haddon 'The first-ever English Olymicks'